Annick Ménardo

-Annick Ménardo is a contemporary perfumer who has worked for the fragrance firm Firmenich since 1991.
+Annick Ménardo is a French perfumer who has worked for the fragrance firm Firmenich since 1991.

 Education

 Ménardo has a background in biochemistry and medicine.
 She studied perfumery and is a graduate of the French perfume academy ISIPCA.
 She was mentored by Michel Almairac while working at Créations Aromatiques, and her early work is influenced by his style.

 Career

 Ménardo worked with sculptor Nobi Shioya in his /7S/ olfactory art installation.
 She created the scent for the sculpture "Anger".
 Nobi said she was easily assigned to the piece "because (she) is always angry."